MissStrong/ICD2O/Notes/Unit 1/Note 03 - Line Comments.md

 ### Line Comments

-We can annotate our code by using line comments.
-Line comments begin with two forward slashes `//` and can be places after a line or code or on a blank line.
+We can annotate our code with **line comments**.
+Line comments begin with two forward slashes `//` and can be placed after a line or code or on a blank line.
 They can provide explanations and reminders for us so that our code is easier to read and understand.

 ```js